Ssingh5535/Mininet_Fundamentals/README.md

    Create links with custom bandwidth, latency, loss and queue parameters; apply traffic shaping with Linux `tc`.

 3. **Controller Integration**
-   Connect your Mininet network to POX, Ryu or ONOS controllers, run multiple controllers, and experiment with failover.
+   Connect your Mininet network to Ryu controllers, run multiple controllers, and experiment with failover.

 4. **Automating Experiments**
    Use batch mode (`mn --custom`), script CLI commands in Python, and integrate Mininet runs into your test suites.